 Aguja Poincenot: Whillans – Cochrane

 I felt very strongly the bond of partnership that night rappelling the rock, ice, then finally over the bergschrund to the comfort of the glacier.
 I never forgot that it was just the two of us out there going for it, and it was incredible.
 Some people get stoked on solo ascents of scary routes.
 I would have to agree that they are bold, even genius in there self reliance.
 But for now I am content with sharing my experiences in the mountains with great people.
 Inspiring people.
-In this way, the memory is not simply mine to cherish, it is shared.
+In this way, the memory is not simply mine to cherish, but shared.
 And if there is one thing that I walked away from my time in Chile and Argentina with, it was the realization that to share is to fulfill at least one of our true purposes here on this floating sphere.

 Tad put together a VIDEO of the climb Here